 Interview with Dr. Terry Fulmer’

-When Dr. Terry became President and CEO of the Johnny Hartford foundation, she was asked what her significant contribution would be.
-She wanted to create age-friendly health systems.
-Since 2015, it's something she has been unpacking and organizing a conversation with the Institute for Healthcare Improvement.
+When Dr. Fulmer became President and CEO of the John A. Hartford foundation, she was asked what her significant contribution would be.
+She wanted to create Age-Friendly Health Systems.
+Since 2015, it’s something she has been unpacking and organizing a conversation with along with the Institute for Healthcare Improvement (IHI).

-You can't be an age-friendly community unless you have an age-friendly health system within you, your catchment area. - Melissa Batchelor (10:53-11:00)
+You can’t be an age-friendly community unless you have an age-friendly health system within you, your catchment area. – Terry Fulmer (10:53-11:00)

 How to Get Involved: